nibags/apparmor-ksyntaxhighlighting/README.md

 If you want to test the highlighting, you can find a sample AppArmor profile in the `test` folder.

-**NOTE:** KDE Frameworks 5.39 includes version 3 of the file `apparmor.xml`.
-Version 4 has not yet been published, it is under review.

 ## About Syntax Highlighting Files of KSyntaxHighlighting:

 Syntax highlighting definition files consist of XML files